jjv360/SkadiVM/README.md

 A tool for running virtual machines on Android.
 Can run on x86_64 and ARM64 devices, and supports any number of emulated architectures.

-> Is this project even possible?
-Qemu needs to be run as a binary, and Android doesn't allow that.
-There are workarounds that work in the emulator but not on device.

 ## Development

 Just run it in Android Studio normally.